isaac098098/latex-luasnips/README.md

 # latex-luasnips

 This repository contains some useful LaTeX snippets for the [LuaSnips](https://github.com/L3MON4D3/LuaSnip) engine, most made by me and some collected from other repositories, specifically, the great snippets for the `case` and `matrix` mathematical environments made by [evesdropper](https://github.com/evesdropper/luasnip-latex-snippets.nvim) and the indispensable `get_visual` function for snippets with visual placeholders, taken from [ejmastnak](https://ejmastnak.com/tutorials/vim-latex/luasnip/).
-This snippets depend on [vimtex](https://github.com/lervag/vimtex) for math context.
+These snippets depend on [vimtex](https://github.com/lervag/vimtex) for math context.

 # What are snippets?
 What is LaTeX?